Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

     Boolean setPageAsBoundary = false;
     Integer dataSourceId = 56; // Used to specify a data source to sync from if you have multiple connected.
 It can be skipped if          you only have one data source of that type connected or are connecting a new account.
     Boolean connectingNewAccount = false; // Used to connect a new data source.
 If not specified, we will attempt to create a sync URL         for an existing data source based on type and ID.
-    String requestId = "c4055754-ba2d-4f57-a990-6e990abbbd90"; // This request id will be added to all files that get synced using the generated OAuth URL
+    String requestId = "requestId_example"; // This request id will be added to all files that get synced using the generated OAuth URL
     Boolean useOcr = false; // Enable OCR for files that support it.
 Supported formats: pdf Boolean parsePdfTablesWithOcr = false;
     Boolean enableFilePicker = true; // Enable integration's file picker for sources that support it.
 Supported sources: BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT